freiheit-com/kuberpult/README_DEVELOPERS.md

 ## releasing a new version

-building with libgit2 is tricky atm. run `./dmake make -c services/cd-service bin/main` once to generate the binary for the cd-service. afterwards run `make release`. this will push the docker image, package the helm chart and create a git tag. the helm chart must be uploaded manually to the github release at the moment. afterwards bump the version in the `version` file.
+Releases are half-automated via github actions.

+To create a release, ensure that the release version and accompanying changes are added in `CHANGELOG.md` file.
+Once done, create a tag with the release version (use semantic versioning for the tag, and do not add a preceding 'v'.
+Eg: `0.4.21`) `git tag --sign --edit <version>` and push the tag in.
+It will run the [release workflow](https://github.com/freiheit-com/kuberpult/actions/workflows/execution-plan-tag.yml) and create a draft release.
+Verify that the release draft is correct in the Github UI and publish it for release.

 ## Notes